ascender1729/arXiv-AstroPDF-DL/README.md

 This command will launch Chrome and run the automated script to download the latest PDF.
 Please make sure that the `.side` file name matches the name of the file in the directory.

-## Understanding the Repository Contents

-- `LICENSE`: The license file describes the permissions, limitations, and conditions under which the software is released.
-- `README.md`: This detailed guide on setting up and using the automated script.
-- `SPICE-IN Lens - Technical Assessment.side`: The actual Selenium IDE script that performs the automated PDF download from arXiv.

 ## Contributing